Church Growth Models

 - The Alpha Course – An Example of Church Growth Through Enthusiasts.
 An application of the church growth models to the Alpha Course of Holy Trinity Brompton, London.

 - Tipping the Church into Growth.
 This article explains the principles and results of the church growth models using the concept of tipping points.
-It is aimed at pastors and other Christians with interest in church growth but little knowledge of mathematics.
+It is aimed at pastors and other Christians with an interest in church growth but little knowledge of mathematics.

 - Flagship Churches.
 A flagship church is a church that is successful and can reproduce itself through church planting or through influencing others.
 The article proposes that a flagship church is one that can generate enthusiasts, using ideas from the Limited Enthusiasm Model of church growth.
 DOI: 10.13140/RG.2.1.2186.8246.

 - Anglican Church Decline in the West.
-Two blogs on the decline of the Anglican church showing the Church of England is declining slower than its sister denominations.
+Two blogs on the decline of the Anglican church showing that the Church of England is declining slower than its sister denominations.
 DOI: 10.13140/RG.2.1.3761.2242.

 Welsh Revival 1904-5

 - How Did the Welsh Revival of 1904-5 Start?
 An examination of the background to the 1904/5 Welsh revival in the light of the limited enthusiasm model of church growth.
-The article is based on source material summarised in the timeline to the background of the revival.
+The article is based on source material summarised in the timeline of the background of the revival.